dharmikumbhani/scriptable/README.md

-# Scriptable - scripts and wigets for iOS
+# Scriptable - scripts and widgets for iOS
 Collection of widgets and scripts made using scriptable app for iOS

 ![Scriptable App](./images/badges/scriptableBadge.svg) &nbsp; ![iOS](./images/badges/iOS-badge.svg)